1985 FLEER BASEBALL CARDS MOST VALUE

 Perhaps the most iconic “error card” in the hobby comes from 1985 Fleer as well.
 Due to what is believed to be an image scanning glitch in production, an ulta-rare vertical indent variant was accidentally produced featuring Padres stars Tony Gwynn and Alan Wiggins.
 Only a small handful are believed to exist in the wild.
 A PSA 8 copy sold for over $25,000 in a recent auction, showing the demand error and oddball cards can create.
 Fleer’s 1985 set overall is dense with stars, and copies of legendary players like Mike Schmidt, Nolan Ryan, and Steve Carlton can also hold value south of $100 in top grades for avid team collectors.
 Condition, of course, is always key.

-Read also: 2008 PHILLIES BASEBALL CARDS
+Read also: PACK OF BASEBALL CARDS COST

 The 1985 Fleer baseball card set broke new ground upon release and presented card collectors of the early 1980s with iconic rookie cards and versions of some of the game’s biggest stars that have grown vastly in value and demand in the ensuing decades.
 Keys like the Mike Schmidt, Kirby Puckett, and Dwight Gooden rookies clearly stand tall, but supporting pieces featuring talent like Sandberg, Smith, Mattingly and Boggs ensure the full set remains of great interest to investors and enthusiasts alike.
 For capturing memorable players and seasons amid the boom years, ’85 Fleer earns a place among the most significant releases in the hobby’s history.